artainmo/web-development/backend/NestJS/README.md

 </pre>
 The .forRoot property also supprts other configuration properties...<br>
 Files containing entities are called customName.entity.ts and they can be indicated inside the .forRoot entities array property.<br>
+Entities can also be loaded automatically by using `dist/**/*.entity{ .ts,.js}` inside the .forRoot entities array property or by setting the .forRoot configuration property autoLoadEntities to true.
 The object inside .forRoot can also be set inside a file at root called ormconfig.json, this allows to call forRoot without argument.

 #### Use